 resources for mandatory reporters

-Certain groups of people are required by law to report to Community Services if they suspect (using their professional judgment and training), on reasonable grounds, that a child is at risk of significant harm.
+Mandatory reporters are required by law to report to Family and Community Services if they suspect that a child is at risk of significant harm.

 who are mandatory reporters?

-Mandatory reporters are not obliged to report risk of significant harm to unborn children or young people (those aged 16-17 years).
+Mandatory reporters are not obliged to report risk of significant harm to unborn children or young people aged 16–17 years.
 However they are encouraged to make a report if it is appropriate.

 Mandatory Reporter Guide

 Helpline support resources

 - eLearning module – Helpline eReporting for mandatory reporters

 - Helpline eReporting poster